Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 The outermost layer is for people who work on the CPython implementation.
 In order to use it, a C or C++ program must define the `Py_BUILD_CORE` compiler macro, which is equivalent to declaring that your program is a part of the CPython interpreter itself.
+Note that defining `Py_BUILD_CORE` only exposes the internal API at the source level.
+Many internal functions are not exported symbols in the Python ABI at all, so an extension that compiles cleanly against the internal headers may still fail at link or import time.
+The internal API is only fully available to code compiled as part of CPython itself.

-As [the CPython developer guide](https://devguide.python.org/developer-workflow/c-api/#the-internal-api) indicates, the internal API is subject to change at any moment and should not be relied on.
+As [the CPython developer guide](https://devguide.python.org/developer-workflow/c-api/#the-internal-api) indicates, the internal API is subject to change at any moment and should not be relied on, even for the parts that are part of the Python ABI.
 Defining `Py_BUILD_CORE` and opting into using the internal C API is equivalent to saying you're willing to take on maintenance for code that can and will break at any time.

-For 99.9% of people who are not CPython contributors, the internal API should not be used.
+Because the internal API can change at any time — and can differ between build configurations — relying on it ties your code to a specific build of CPython, not just a specific version.
+That is also what makes it useful to the one legitimate audience outside CPython itself: projects that compile their own modified interpreter from source.

 ### Private C API